deitch/booster/README.md

 So what is in a model?
 Actually, a model is an automatically generated JavaScript object handler.
 It is driven by a config file in which you tell it which you tell booster, for this particular model, how to manage data: name in the database, id field, validations, what should be unique, etc.

-* name: what the name of this model should be in your database.
+* `name`: what the name of this model should be in your database.
 Optional.
 Defaults to the name of the file, which is the name of the `resource` you created in `booster.resource('name')`.
-* fields: what fields this model should have, and what validations exist around those fields
+* `fields`: what fields this model should have, and what validations exist around those fields
-* unique: what unique fields need to exist for this model
+* `unique`: what unique fields need to exist for this model
-* uniqueerror: whether or not to return an error for a unique conflict
+* `uniqueerror`: whether or not to return an error for a unique conflict
-* id: what the ID field is.
+* `id`: what the ID field is.
 We need this so that we can use "unique" comparisons and other services.
 Optional.
 Defaults to "id".
-* presave: a function to be executed immediately prior to saving a model via update or create.
+* `presave`: a function to be executed immediately prior to saving a model via update or create.
 Optional.
-* extend: an object, with functions that will extend the model.
+* `extend`: an object, with functions that will extend the model.
 Optional.
 See below.
-* delete: rules for creating, preventing or enforcing cascading deletes.
+* `delete`: rules for creating, preventing or enforcing cascading deletes.
 Optional.
 See below.
-* filter: filters before performing a model action
+* `filter`: filters before performing a model action
-* post: actions to take after the model
+* `post`: actions to take after the model

 An actual model instance is just a plain old javascript object (POJSO).
 The data returned from the database to a controller should be a POJSO, as should the data sent back.